infor-design/enterprise-wc/src/components/ids-splitter/README.md

 </ids-splitter>
 ```

-*Vertical Splitter with the bottom pane limited to height of 40%*
+Vertical Splitter with the bottom pane limited to height of 40%.

 ```html
 <ids-splitter axis="y">
   <ids-splitter-pane>